Trouble Breathing? You May Breathe Easier With Steam

 In recent years, maintenance drugs and inhalants for asthma have become more popular.
 Preventing potential catastrophic asthma attacks is a priority, and with multiple triggers to blame for both minor and serious episodes (e.g., allergies, pollutants, exercise, dust mites, tobacco smoke), it’s imperative that asthma sufferers be vigilant.

-When devising your asthma prevention regimen, one option is often overlooked: steam heat.
-Spending time in a steam room has been found to help ease symptoms of asthma and other respiratory disorders.
+When seeking ways to soothe breathing discomfort, one option is often overlooked: steam heat.
+Spending time in a steam room has been found to help ease respiratory distress symptoms and other respiratory issues.
 And there’s research to back it up.

 Now think about the climate in the South: hot and humid.
 Contrast that to other hot-weather regions like the Southwest that are hot but dry.
 Having the country’s lowest asthma rates located in the South is probably more than a coincidence.